phaserjs/phaser/README.md

 Please add them to the [Issue Tracker][1] with as much info as possible, especially source code demonstrating the issue.

 ![Phaser Tilemap](http://www.photonstorm.com/wp-content/uploads/2013/04/phaser_tilemap_collision.png)

+"Being negative is not how we make progress" - Larry Page, Google

 License
 -------